Even Seasoned Investors Can Make Rookie Mistakes

 We see a line graph showing a steadily-rising return, like with the Nasdaq: well, why wouldn’t that trend continue?
 Because it can’t.
 Over time, as an asset rises in value, we can expect it to fall back down to the mean.

 The market goes up.
 It goes down.
 Stocks representing individual companies rise and fall thanks to the leadership of their CEO (Elon Musk versus Travis Kalanick) and a million other variables.
 Oil goes up, gold goes down … and around and around we go.

 The movement isn’t random.
 An experienced investor knows to look for clues that a given asset is undervalued.
 So remember that familiar warning you know about past performance.
 Act accordingly.

 Sound familiar?
 Check out our full list here and see which mistake you might be making:

 - 3 rookie mistakes that seasoned investors still make

 - Even more rookie mistakes that seasoned investors make

 We’re here to help

 For a lot of investors, the way to avoid these kinds of ‘easy-to-see, hard-to-avoid’ problems is simple: use a financial adviser they trust.
-That’s why we offer unlimited, no-commission advice from a fiduciary who works with your interests at heart.
+WealthBar clients get unlimited access to financial advice from a Certified Financial Planner.
 Sign up today.